Am I eligible to audition?

 What is the audition music?

 There is different audition music for each instrument in each orchestra.
 Please decide which orchestra you’d like to audition for, then download the appropriate music for your instrument within your chosen orchestra.
-If you are at an age group that is shared by multiple orchestras, we suggest downloading the music selections for each orchestra you’re applicable for and taking those music selections to a private instructor for guidance.
+If you are at an age group that is shared by multiple orchestras, we suggest downloading the music selections for each orchestra you’re applying for and taking those music selections to a private instructor for guidance.

 Is there an audition fee?